circir641/NextJsFlaskRC/README.md

 ``pip install -r requirements.txt``

-go to browser and run
+then go to browser and run

 ``localhost:3000/login``